We can't stop flooding but together we can keep our community safe. Learn more about Council's flood management work.

 - Develop community engagement and awareness on how to identify and respond to flood risks

-- Work with partners including Sydney Water, Bureau of Metrology, Local Lands Services and State Emergency Service around flood management and evacuation
+- Work with partners including NSW State Emergency Service, Sydney Water, Bureau of Metrology and Local Lands Services around flood emergency management

 - Update the planning controls to appropriately manage flood risks as the City grows